Mohammad Reza Pahlavi: Middle East oil industry

-Modernisation and evolution of government
+Modernization and style of governance

 With Iran's great oil wealth, the Shah became the preeminent leader of the Middle East, and self-styled "Guardian" of the Persian Gulf.
-In 1961 he defended his style of rule, saying "When Iranians learn to behave like Swedes, I will behave like the King of Sweden."
+In 1961, he defended his style of rule, saying, "When Iranians learn to behave like Swedes, I will behave like the King of Sweden."

 During the last years of his regime, the Shah's government became more autocratic.
 In the words of a U.S. Embassy dispatch: "The Shah's picture is everywhere.
 The beginning of all film showings in public theaters presents the Shah in various regal poses accompanied by the strains of the National Anthem ...
-The monarch also actively extends his influence to all phases of social affairs ... there is hardly any activity or vocation in which the Shah or members of his family or his closest friends do not have a direct or at least a symbolic involvement.
+The monarch also actively extends his influence to all phases of social affairs ...
+There is hardly any activity or vocation in which the Shah or members of his family or his closest friends do not have a direct or at least a symbolic involvement.
 In the past, he had claimed to take a two-party system seriously and declared, 'If I were a dictator rather than a constitutional monarch, then I might be tempted to sponsor a single dominant party such as Hitler organised'."

 However, by 1975, Mohammad Reza had abolished the two-party system of government in favour of a one-party state under the Rastakhiz (Resurrection) Party.
 This was the merger of the New Iran Party, a centre-right party, and the People's Party, a liberal party.
-The Shah justified his actions by declaring: "We must straighten out Iranians' ranks.
+The Shah justified his actions by declaring, "We must straighten out Iranians' ranks.
 To do so, we divide them into two categories: those who believe in Monarchy, the constitution and the Six Bahman Revolution and those who don't ...
 A person who does not enter the new political party and does not believe in the three cardinal principles will have only two choices.
 He is either an individual who belongs to an illegal organisation, or is related to the outlawed Tudeh Party, or in other words a traitor.
 Such an individual belongs to an Iranian prison, or if he desires he can leave the country tomorrow, without even paying exit fees; he can go anywhere he likes, because he is not Iranian, he has no nation, and his activities are illegal and punishable according to the law."
 In addition, the Shah had decreed that all Iranian citizens and the few remaining political parties become part of Rastakhiz.